The Eastern Coyote

-The Eastern Coyote or Coywolf as it’s starting to be called, is a variant of the western coyote (Canis latrans) that hybridized with eastern (Canis lycaon) and red (Canis rufus) wolves when coyotes migrated east during the early and mid-twentieth century.
+The Eastern Coyote or Coywolf is a variant of the western coyote (Canis latrans) that hybridized with eastern (Canis lycaon) and red (Canis rufus) wolves when coyotes migrated east during the early and mid-twentieth century.
 Eastern coyotes/coywolves are the large canine species that now resides in the northeastern US in almost all habitats.

-When I present eastern coyote information to audiences at talks, students in school & scout groups, or individuals accompanying me on tracking or other natural history programs I try to remain scientifically objective despite my partiality.
+When I present eastern coyote information to audiences at presentations, students in school & scout groups, or participants on tracking or other natural history programs, I try to remain scientifically objective despite my partiality.
 That holds true for the information on the following pages.
 What I have assembled here was obtained through my years studying coyotes directly and indirectly, and includes data from outside sources, which is cited where present.

 Coyotes